 Our students participate in specialist lessons on a weekly basis, as part of a vibrant program that includes Music, Library, Physical Education and Art.
 We have an Artist in Residence who works closely with Junior School teachers, investigating and supporting artistic projects in the classroom.

 From a child’s first days at Fahan, they are encouraged to feel confident at school; to develop a sense of ownership of their learning and achievements; to become involved in environmental sustainability and to gain a passion for learning that is vital to their success in later school life.

 The best methodology for early childhood teaching, the Reggio Emilia philosophy, is central to the curriculum for children in Kindergarten to Year 2.
 Developed in Italy and embraced by leading educational institutions worldwide, the Reggio Emilia philosophy encourages thinking, questioning, discussing and learning with excitement and purpose.

 The Junior School environment is one where children learn by doing.
 Students collaborate with teachers and peers on group investigations and projects that the children themselves help to determine.
 Topics of investigation are often derived from the teachers’ observations of what interests the children.
 These are teacher-directed, child-initiated projects and because the children have such a strong sense of ownership and purpose, they are engaged and highly motivated to learn.

 There is a strong emphasis on Mathematics and English.
 Both areas of the curriculum are often taught within the context of a current classroom topic of inquiry.

-This philosophy celebrates the natural curiosity of children and fosters a life-long love of learning as they progress through their schooling and on to adult life.
+This philosophy celebrates the natural curiosity of children and fosters a life-long love of learning as they progress through the Years 3 - 6 and later into their adult life.